This Is Our Story

 Music: Composers, artists, and major works

-Georg Philipp Telemann, 12 Fantasias for Solo Flute, TWV 40:2-13 (ca. 1732) (approx. 48-60 minutes): “Georg Philipp Telemann came from an affluent but unmusical family.
+Georg Philipp Telemann, 12 Fantasias for Solo Flute, TWV 40:2-13 (ca. 1732) (approx. 48-60’): “Georg Philipp Telemann came from an affluent but unmusical family.
 Though he showed early promise as a performer and composer, his mother had other ideas and tried to discourage him by confiscating all his musical instruments.
 As a law student in Leipzig, however, he became increasingly involved in ‘extra-curricular’ musical activities.”
 “The high baroque is a time in which the number of pieces written for a single, monodic, instrument is small.
 An important element in music is counterpoint, inherited from earlier times as one of the basic organizational principles of western music.
 Even in solo pieces, a suggestion of polyphony and harmony is made.
 Telemann is a master at pseudopolyphony, as illustrated in the Fantasias.”
 “Possibly written for didactic purposes, as their key progression suggests, these Fantasies do not follow a strict form.
 The number of movements varies in the extreme; some are short da chiesa sonatas while others consist of sections which flow into one another.
 This formal freedom is particularly apparent in the openly improvisational character of several of the introductory movements.”
-Top recordings are by Jean-Pierre Rampal in 1975, Barthold Kuijken in 1978, Viviana Guzmán in 1996, Jed Wentz in 2007, Elizabeth Walker in 2008, Leonard Garrison in 2021, and Conor Nelson in 2021.
-Excellent performances on recorder are by Dan Laurin in 1997, Marion Verbrüggen in 2008, Erik Bosgraaf in 2008, and Genevieve Lacey in 2018.
+Top recordings are by Jean-Pierre Rampal in 1975, Barthold Kuijken in 1978, Viviana Guzmán in 1996, Jed Wentz in 2007, Elizabeth Walker in 2008, Jasmine Choi in 2015, Leonard Garrison in 2021, and Conor Nelson in 2021.
+Excellent performances on recorder are by Marion Verbrüggen in 2008, Erik Bosgraaf in 2008, and Genevieve Lacey in 2018.
 Here is a version for flute with guitar, performed by Cavatina Duo in 2020.

-Not willing to leave spectacularly well-enough alone, Telemann gifted us with 12 Fantasias for Viola da gamba, TWV 40:26-37 (ca. 1735) (approx. 80-100 minutes).
+Not willing to leave spectacularly well-enough alone, Telemann gifted us with 12 Fantasias for Viola da gamba, TWV 40:26-37 (ca. 1735) (approx. 80-100’).
 “Telemann does the apparently impossible in the Gamba Fantasias.
 He uses every variation of form, the old chamber sonata (with the movement sequence of fast - slow - fast), the newer stretta form (slow - fast - fast), fugues and movements with elements of the rondo or the concerto, dance forms in both traditional and galant guise, echoes of Polish music and of the Moravian hanacca, unison playing juxtaposed with part-writing, as well as broken chords and passage-work . . .”
 Excellent recorded performances are by Robert Smith in 2017, Paolo Pandolfo in 2017, Richard Boothby in 2018, and John Dornenburg in 2021.

 Other compositions:

-• Poulenc, Solo Piano works
+• Francis Poulenc, Solo Piano works

-• Zemlinsky, Solo Piano works
+• Alexander Zemlinsky, Solo Piano works (approx. 60’)

-• Mascitti, Sonate a violin solo e basso, Opera Ottave (Paris, 1731)
+• Michele Mascitti, Sonate a violin solo e basso, Opera Ottave (1731) (approx. 69’)

 August 22, 2010